repoalpha/Installing-Tensorflow-object-detection-API-on-Pi-3/README.md

 This was forked from https://www.theta.co.nz/news-blogs/tech-blog/object-detection-on-a-raspberry-pi/

 Some alterations where relevant as I did this from a fresh install on Pi.
-You may need to reduce the split amount of ram used by the GPU temporarily in case there are issues with memory resoruces during the install using:
+You may need to reduce the split amount of ram used by the GPU temporarily in case there are issues with memory resources during the install using:

 sudo raspi-config > then go to 'advanced' > memory split and set it to 16MB.
 (change it back to 64MB after its running)